 Well water testing

-The Snohomish Health district no longer provides water testing services.
+The Snohomish County Health Department no longer provides water testing services.
 Please see the list of private water testing labs in Snohomish County.

 Regular water tests are recommended for all household water systems.
 Owners of private wells should test their drinking water based on the following recommendations: